anandf/argo-cd/docs/proposals/decouple-application-sync-user-using-impersonation.md

 #### Component: ArgoCD Application Controller

 - Provide a configuration in `argocd-cm`  which can be modified to enable the Impersonation feature.
-Set `application.enable.impersonation: true` in the Argo CD ConfigMap.
-Default value of `application.enable.impersonation` would be `false` and user has to explicitly override it to use this feature.
+Set `application.sync.impersonation.enabled: true` in the Argo CD ConfigMap.
+Default value of `application.sync.impersonation.enabled` would be `false` and user has to explicitly override it to use this feature.
-- Provide an option to override the Impersonation feature using environment variables.
-Set `ARGOCD_APPLICATION_CONTROLLER_ENABLE_IMPERSONATION=true` in the Application controller environment variables.
-Default value of the environment variable must be `false` and user has to explicitly set it to `true` to use this feature.
-- Provide an option to enable this feature using a command line flag `--enable-impersonation`.
-This new argument option needs to be added to the Application controller args.
 - Fix Application Controller `sync.go` to set the Impersonate configuration from the AppProject CR to the `SyncContext` Object (rawConfig and restConfig field, need to understand which config is used for the actual sync and if both configs need to be impersonated.)

 #### Component: ArgoCD UI